lopez-lab/EZ-TS/README.md

 ```
 bash start.sh
 ```
-   This will submit three jobs for each input structure: an optimization array and two dependent jobs to handle failures and subsequent calculations
+   This will submit three jobs for each input structure: an optimization array and two dependent jobs to handle failures and subsequent calculations.

 ## UPDATING CODE

    To update the EZ-TS code in your home directory to the most recent version on this page, execute ```EZTS-update``` This will pull in the standard config.py file, which might write over some user's changes.
-Therefore, a copy of the current config.py is copied to the ~/EZ-TS/archive directory with a time/date stamp: config-DATE-TIME.py
+Therefore, a copy of the current config.py is copied to the ~/EZ-TS/archive directory with a time/date stamp: config-DATE-TIME.py.